Friday, August 25, 2017

 Thursday, August 17, 2017

 Nearly a month ago, I showed you this shot and asked what was wrong here.
 Apologies both for the poor quality of the photo and the wait for an explanation.
 Several of you guessed it though: the A380 has exited Runway 24 Right onto Taxiway AA.
 This by itself isn't a problem, as AA is a taxiway which the A380 is allowed to use.
-The catch, as one of noted, is that while the A380 is allowed to use that taxiway, it shuts down both runways (24L and 24R) when it does.
+The catch, as one of you also noted, is that while the A380 is allowed to use that taxiway, it shuts down both runways (24L and 24R) when it does so.
 The A380 cannot hold short of Runway 24 Left on AA because even if the nose of the airplane is clear of the hold line, the left wingtip extends into the runway safety area.
 Thus, there is no advantage to the controller to allow the A380 to exit onto AA unless there is no pending traffic for Runway 24 Left.
 The usual technique is to send the A380 to the end of Runway 24 Right so that it will exit onto Taxiway BB.
 On BB, the A380 is able to hold short of Runway 24 Left, and therefore allow the controller to continue to use that runway for traffic.
 This is normally done to enable one or two more departures to take off before the next arrival to Runway 24 Right.
 The next 24R arrival forces the controller to send the A380 across 24L, because the A380 holding short of 24L on BB is still fouling 24R.
 This is just one of the many tricks and catches to having the A380 at LAX.
 For those of you playing the home game, have a look at some obsolete samples of the quick reference diagrams that we have.
 Please note that these are solely for your reading enjoyment, and are not to be used for navigation:

 Friday, August 11, 2017